A little about you

 Went on Tip of the Toes canoe trip Retreat.

 Went on Tip of the Toes Snowshoe trip in Quebec mountains.

 Went to YACC’s Retreat Yourself Adventure 2019.

 Stay in touch

 What would you like to say to other young adults dealing with cancer who are reading this profile?

-Stay strong and hold your head up high and you can do it.
-It will be challenging times but stay focused and positive to beat it.
+Stay strong and hold your head up high; you can do it.
+It will be challenging at times, but stay focused and positive to beat it.

 Are you interested in helping others facing cancer challenges?
 If so please let us know how you can be contacted.

 [If you are interested in getting in touch with Adam, email [email protected] and we’ll forward a message for you.]